About Walnut House

 His Honour Judge Francis Gilbert QC

-Resident judge Plymouth CC and later Hon.
-Recorder of Exeter and resident judge Exeter CC (Head of Chambers).
+Former Resident Judge Plymouth CC and later Hon.
+Recorder of Exeter and Resident Judge Exeter CC.

 His Honour Judge John Neligan